trevorsandy/lpub3d/tools/docs/README.txt

--Display application load progress during splash screen display (r676/r709) *User can follow the application loading progress during startup launch -Add context menu to pages without steps - e.g. Cover Page, BOM Page (r681) *Pages without steps (e.g. Cover pages, BOM pages etc.) can be modified using the context menu -Add missing context menu icons (r680)
+-Display application load progress during splash screen display (r676/r709) *User can follow the application loading progress during startup launch -Add context menu to pages without steps - e.g. Cover Page, BOM Page (r681) *Pages without steps (e.g. Cover pages, BOM pages etc.) can be modified using the context menu.
+For example, to change background colour.
- *Small beautification enhancement
+-Add missing context menu icons (r680)
+ *Small beautification enhancement - all context menu items now show a representative icon - this can be helpful when generating user guides for example.
--Supress rotateIcon context menu item if icon already inserted for step (r670) *If a step already has an inserted rotate icon, the page/callout context menu will not present the option to add a rotate icon.
-Note: The option to delete a rotate icon presents from the context menu of the rotate icon itself
+-Supress rotateIcon context menu item if rotate icon already inserted for step (r670) *If a step already has an inserted rotate icon, the page/callout context menu will not present the option to add a rotate icon.
+Note: The option to delete a rotate icon presents from the context menu of the rotate icon itself and not from the Step/Callout's context menu.
--On single-step page, place PLI (Parts List) on top of CSI (Model) images (r664) *If a CIS (model) overlaps the PLI (parts list) the parts list will be presented on top so the instructions consumer can see all the parts implicated for the step presented
+-On a single-step page, place PLI (Parts List) on top of CSI (Model) images (r664) *If a CIS (model) overlaps the PLI (parts list) the parts list will be presented on top so the instructions consumer can see all the parts implicated for the step presented.
+The reverse was previously the case.
--Upon reset image and model caches, reload current file, return to first page (r663) *Reset cache options which clears all cache components (ldr, images, 3D views) will also reset the loaded file to the first page
+-Upon reset image and model caches, reload current file, return to first page (r663) *Reset cache options which clears all cache components (ldr, images, 3D views) will also reset the loaded file to the first page.
 -Unique splash 3D model displayed during pdf printing, png, jpg and bmp image export (r657) *Updated the 3D Viewer splash to reflect the format of output being generated - so an image depicting a pdf file will show when generating a pdf file and so on...
 -ldglite update to 1.3.1 executable with -2g,2x option hardcoded for sharper images with offscreen rendering (r655) *Incorporated the new ldglite renderer with 2x sampling for improved image quality -Disable Clear Cache menu button when no file is loaded (r686) *Just a little poka yoke.
+The cache locations are specific to the file loaded, so it does not help to have this button active when no file is loaded.
 -Force to empty the cache before creating a PDF (r654) *Added option to empty the image ldr and image cache before printing.
-With this feature the user can select the option on the print configuration menu to clear the cache and regenerate images as the print job executes.
+With this feature the user can select the option on the print configuration dialog to clear the cache and regenerate images as the print/export job executes.
 -Synchronize 'prev', 'next' and 'goto' page menu items (r653) *User can enter directly any page number within range into the menu dialog.
-Clicking either the Previous or Next button will navigate to the page indicated is that page is not the next increment backward (for Previous) or forward (for Next).
+Clicking either the Previous or Next button will navigate to the page indicated regardless of if the page is the next increment backward (for Previous) or forward (for Next) or a page further backward or forward.
 The user can still hit the enter key to navigate to the indicated page - if not the current page of course.
--Supress rotateIcon from CSI (model) item context menu if callout and callout is not unassembled (r652) *The menu option to insert a rotate step icon is not presented for assembled callouts -Select local page size and global and local page orientation - Portrait and Landscape (r518) *Note: When manually editing the model file with either page size or orientation, it is recommended to insert both the size and orientation metas together.
+-Supress rotateIcon from CSI (model) item context menu if we have a callout and the callout assembled (r652) *The menu option to insert a rotate step icon is not presented for assembled callouts.
+-Select local page size and global and local page orientation - Portrait and Landscape (r518) *Note: When manually editing the model file with either page size or orientation, it is recommended to insert both the size and orientation metas together.
 For example, even if you are only interested to add a page size, you shold update your file like the example below - obviously selecting your own size values and orientation.